White Collar Crime Attorneys

 Q: If my company is being investigated for illegal activity, can I be personally charged with a white collar crime?

 Potentially, yes.
-In corporate white collar investigations, investigators and prosecutors will closely scrutinize the company’s key personnel and stakeholders as well.
-Corporate entities do not commit crimes on their own – it takes human action of one form or another in order to commit tax evasion, Medicare fraud, or other white collar offense.
+In corporate white collar crime investigations, investigators and prosecutors will closely scrutinize the company’s key personnel and stakeholders as well.
+Corporate entities do not commit crimes on their own – it takes human action of one form or another in order to commit a white collar crime such as tax evasion, Medicare fraud, or other white collar offense.
 Typically, prosecutors will seek to bring charges against the company as well as any executives, professionals, board members, shareholders, or other individuals who were involved in the criminal enterprise or activity.

 Q: Are white collar crimes felony offenses?